BrandonDenham/ipstack/README.md

 ```

 ### IP lookup functions
 The IP lookup functions all return promises.
+The node ClientRequest object can also be passed to standardLookup instead of an ipAddress string.
+The algorithm for using the request object looks at the x-forwarded-for header, then the remoteAddress as a backup.

 ```

+IpStackClient.standardLookup(ClientRequest, options)
+  .then(standardLookup => console.log(standardLookup));
 IpStackClient.standardLookup('IP_ADDRESS', options)
   .then(standardLookup => console.log(standardLookup));
 IpStackClient.bulkLookup(['IP_ADDRESS', 'OTHER_IP_ADDRESS'], options)